learn-co-students/rails-github-api-v-000/README.md

     'Accept' => 'application/json'}
 ```

 Parse the response body using JSON, and save the username to `session[:username]`.
+Finally, redirect back to '/'.

 ## Instructions